Internal migration

-The impact from volcanic eruption of Mount Nyiragongo has caused domestic migration in Democratic Republic of the Congo population.
+The 2021 volcanic eruption of Mount Nyiragongo caused domestic migration within the Democratic Republic of the Congo.

 Internal migration or domestic migration is human migration within a country.
 Internal migration tends to be travel for education and for economic improvement or because of a natural disaster or civil disturbance, though a study based on the full formal economy of the United States found that the median post-move rise in income was only 1%.

 A general trend of rural-to-urban migration, in a process described as urbanisation, has also produced a form of internal migration.

 Internal migration is often contrasted with cross-border or international migration.

 History

 Many countries have experienced massive internal migration.